CEFI, the online training for financial inclusion by AFI and Frankfurt School of Finance & Management

 Registration is now open!
 Submit your details through the website of Frankfurt School of Finance & Management HERE

-Launched in 2017 by Alliance for Financial Inclusion (AFI) and in collaboration with the Frankfurt School of Finance & Management, the first online training module, ‘Certified Expert in Financial Inclusion Policy (CEFI)’ has seen 4 successful intakes and is now ready for it's fifth session!
+Launched in 2017 by AFI and in collaboration with the Frankfurt School of Finance & Management, the first online training module, ‘Certified Expert in Financial Inclusion Policy (CEFI)’ has seen five successful intakes and is now ready for its sixth session!

 Participants will benefit from a world class education experience of a top-ranked business school, combined with the expertise from the world`s leading organization for financial inclusion policymakers.